juliolmuller/estante-virtual/README.md

 ### Run the Server

-The web server used by the application is **JSON Server**, a Node based app which raises a server and provides a simple REST API, so we can easily perform `GET`, `POST`, `PUT` & `DELETE` HTTP requestswith data being persisted in a JSON file.
+The web server used by the application is **JSON Server**, a Node based app which raises a server and provides a simple REST API, so we can easily perform `GET`, `POST`, `PUT` & `DELETE` HTTP requests with data being persisted in a JSON file.
 To initialize the server, run:

 ```bash
 cd server && npm start